Air Fryer French Toast

 - Bread: Choose a sturdy and thick-cut bread, such as brioche bread, thick-cut challah bread, or Texas toast.
 The bread should be slightly stale or day-old, which helps it hold its shape and absorb the custard mixture better.
 If you only have fresh bread, leave the bread lightly covered with a paper towel overnight.

-- Eggs: Eggs are the heart of the custard mixture that gives French toast its signature texture.
-Use fresh eggs for the best results.
+- Eggs: Use fresh eggs from the farm for the best results.

-- Milk: Milk adds richness and creaminess to the custard mixture.
-Whole milk, 2% milk, or a combination of milk and heavy cream will achieve the desired consistency.
-For those with lactose intolerance, use non-dairy milk such as oat milk, almond milk, or any other dairy-free milk.
+- Milk: Whole milk, 2% milk, or a combination of milk and heavy cream will achieve the desired consistency.
+You can use non-dairy milk such as oat milk, almond milk, or any other dairy-free milk, if you need the recipe dairy-free.

-- Cinnamon: Ground cinnamon adds a delightful warmth and aroma to the French toast.
+- Cinnamon: Ground cinnamon adds warmth and aroma to the French toast.
 Adjust the amount to suit your taste.

 - Salt: Just a pinch of salt helps to enhance the flavors and the sweetness of the overall flavor.